uditi-bajaj/DataVisionaries/README.md

 3) Purchsing pattern shows that consumer segment has the most order size andpurchase freuency.
 Each segment prefers office supplies over other categories, with consumer segment purchasing most of the office supplies.

+The model was then run with XGBoost with the features provided with MEP of 3.3 .